 Monitoring Black Abalone Populations

 We continue to work with many partners at Federal agencies, State agencies, universities, and non-governmental organizations to maintain and expand long-term monitoring programs to evaluate the status and health of black abalone populations.
 Long-term monitoring has been ongoing throughout the California coast, in some areas since the mid-1970s, providing valuable data on black abalone abundance and density trends over time.
-These data formed the basis for our understanding of the species’ status and will be essential for tracking the species’ recovery.
+These data form the basis for our understanding of the species’ status and are essential for tracking the species’ recovery.
 Specifically, this monitoring will help the species by:

-Tracking the progress of withering syndrome along the coast, particularly during warm water events.
+- Tracking the progress of withering syndrome along the coast, particularly during warm water events

-Detecting recruitment events, to inform our understanding of the factors affecting black abalone survival, growth, and reproduction.
+- Detecting recruitment events, to inform our understanding of the factors affecting black abalone survival, growth, and reproduction

-Informing abalone conservation efforts, such as by providing data to evaluate the effectiveness of different restoration tools.
+- Informing abalone conservation efforts, such as by providing data to evaluate the effectiveness of different restoration tools

 Boosting Abalone Populations